Toyota Matrix Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Toyota Matrix insurance rates for additional coverage and risk scenarios.
+The chart below breaks down average Toyota Matrix insurance rates for additional coverage and risk scenarios.

-- The estimated price for the average middle-age driver who chooses $500 deductibles is $868
+- The average rate for the average middle-age driver who chooses $500 deductibles is $868

-- The price that insures a teen driver for full coverage can cost $3,614
+- The price for full coverage for a 16-year-old driver can cost $3,614 a year

-Insurance prices for a Toyota Matrix are also quite variable based on the model of your Matrix, how you drive, and physical damage deductibles and liability limits.
+Auto insurance prices for a Toyota Matrix are also quite variable based on your driving record, the model of your Matrix, and physical damage deductibles and liability limits.

-A more mature driver with a clean driving record and higher comprehensive and collision deductibles may pay as little as $800 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, since even teens with perfect driving records can expect to pay in the ballpark of $3,600 a year.
+Older drivers with a good driving record and high deductibles may pay as low as $800 per year on average for full coverage.
+Prices are much higher for teenage drivers, where even good drivers will have to pay in the ballpark of $3,600 a year.
 View Rates by Age

-The state you live in also has a big influence on Toyota Matrix insurance prices.
-A middle-age driver might find prices as low as $570 a year in states like Iowa, Maine, and Idaho, or as much as $1,240 on average in New York, Louisiana, and Michigan.
+The state you live in makes a big difference in Toyota Matrix insurance prices.
+A 40-year-old driver could pay as low as $670 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,240 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |